-Well technically they don’t, whereas in actual fact the principles are the same and this is just a different way to both organise and time things.
+Well, technically, they don’t, whereas the principles are arguably the same, and this is just a different way to organise and time things.

-This does appear strange and complicated at first, and after first seriously finding out about the Seventh Day Adventist church a while ago, it took nearly a couple of years to slowly digest what this particular doctrine is and how it has been arrived at from scripture.
+This does appear strange and complicated at first.
+After first seriously finding out about the Seventh Day Adventist church a while ago, it took nearly a couple of years to slowly digest what this particular doctrine is and how it is arrived at from scripture.

 The Traffic Light Moment

 And then, one day, the penny dropped, and I began to see what this was all about through three different stages.

 I imagined these as the three colours in a set of traffic lights, with things becoming increasingly harder and more challenging as you go from green to red where you really have to stop and consider things.